 Common examples of black hat SEO strategies include using invisible text, entry pages, keyword stuffing, page swapping, or adding unrelated keywords to a page.
 Each of these techniques is defined below, with information on how they can be harmful to any business website.
-Black hat SEO is a practice that goes against search engine guidelines, used to get a site to have a.
-These unethical tactics don't solve the search engine and often end up in a search engine penalty.
+Black hat SEO is a practice that goes against search engine guidelines, used to get a site to have a higher ranking in search engine results pages (SERPs).
+These unethical tactics don't solve the search engine's problem and often end up in a search engine penalty.

 One thing that became a little more obvious is that Google wasn't necessarily trying to rank the sites that had done the best SEO, but rather offered a decent experience or at least an experience that people were happy with.
 This is a short-term black hat SEO tactic, because search engine spiders will eventually return to the page and discover that the content has changed.
 It's crucial to realize that Black Hat's implementation of SEO tactics and strategies can cause your site to be banned from search engines, excluding you from the number one referral source of traffic on the internet.
 Black hat SEO professionals know the rules of search engine optimization and use that knowledge to take shortcuts that aren't exactly established in Google's best practices.